When I finish up a program cycle, I always look back at my journal notes and evaluate what worked and what could have been better.

 Move on to the next step to make use of this new strength.

-Then, Prepare Your Body for Further Strength Development
+2. Prepare Your Body for Further Strength Development

 The second step occurs because applicable strength in any movement is a skill in and of itself.